 <!DOCTYPE HTML>

-<html lang="en" xmlns="http://www.w3.org/1999/xhtml"
+<html lang="en" xmlns="https://www.w3.org/1999/xhtml"

 <f:view>